 Plan: Identify the main goal of this project and how you will measure success.

 Do: Test out your plan to achieve the goal.

 Check: Review the actions from the Do phase.
 Are things improving?

 Act: Roll changes out to the full project, or if the test in the Do phase didn't work, make small changes until it does.

 The framework is used to approach and resolve project management and process improvement problems.
-Because of the cyclical nature of this methodology, it's an easy way to continually implement changes.Read: What is the Plan-Do-Check-Act (PDCA) cycle?
+Because of the cyclical nature of this methodology, it's an easy way to continually implement changes

-Six Sigma is a process improvement methodology that is often used in manufacturing.
+Six Sigma is a process improvement methodology often used in manufacturing.
 Six Sigma works by minimizing variability during the manufacturing process.
-This is achieved through rigorous quality assurance and quality control assessments.
+This is achieved through rigorous quality assurance assessments.

 There are two main methodologies in Six Sigma: Define, Measure, Analyze, Improve, and Control (DMAIC) and Define, Measure, Analyze, Design, and Verify (DMADV).